How to participate in 2020:

-Pick up (or print) a Stand Against Racism pledge board
+Host a digital Stand Against Racism pledge board (or print your own physical copy)

-Sign up to pick up or print a pledge board to be filled in with messages from your team, colleagues, friends, or family on how each will commit to helping eliminate racism in 2020.
+Fill out a digital pledge board with messages from your team, colleagues, friends, or family on how each will commit to helping eliminate racism in 2020.
+You may also print out your own board.

 Convene a discussion around exclusive curated content

-With your team, colleagues, friends, or family, host a conversation around a reading or piece of media selected by YW Boston’s guest curators.
+With your team, colleagues, friends, or family, host a conversation around readings or pieces of media selected by YW Boston’s guest curators.

 In April 2019